Brcheng7/Case/README.md

 ## Instructions for the code

-First the 95 km case should be on the Downloads folder and it should be renamed as 95k_km_case.
-The working directory of the code is Downloads folder, it reads profile data for Discharge and WLTP cycle.
+First the 95 km case should be in the Downloads folder and it should be renamed as 95k_km_case.
+The working directory of the code is Downloads folder, it reads profile data for Discharge and WLTP cycle from Downloads, the hppc data is read from 95k_km_case folder.

 The libraries used and their versions are given in [requirements.txt](requirements.txt),